nickebbitt/nickebbitt.github.io/_posts/2021-11-15-grow-yourself-through-communities.md

 Taking this a step wider we can start to look at the wider tech community.

 This could be based around an open source project.
-An example I've become involved in over the last few years is the [Adoptium](https://adoptium.net/) project that provides Java binaries to millions of developers and organisations.
+An example I've become involved in over the last few years is the [Adoptium](https://adoptium.net/) project that provides Java binaries to millions of developers and organisations worldwide.

 Then there are conferences such as [Devoxx UK](https://www.devoxx.co.uk/) who provide an excellent community focused Java conference.

-Finally, if you've never experienced one, I higly recommend seeking out and attending an unconference.
+Finally, if you've never experienced one, I highly recommend seeking out and attending an unconference.
-The best example I've found is [JCrete®](https://www.jcrete.org/) where a selection of the most respected experts in the Java field gather once a year to discuss Java and enjoy the cretian climate and culture.
+The best example I've found is [JCrete®](https://www.jcrete.org/) where a selection of the most respected experts in the Java field gather once a year to discuss Java and enjoy the Cretan climate and culture.

-Some other unconferences of note, which are possible a bit more accessibly to most of us, are [JAlba](https://jalba.scot/) in Edinburgh and our very own [JManc](https://manchesterjavacommunity.org/jmanc/) (that will hopefully making a reappearace in 2022).
+Some other unconferences of note, which are possibly more accessible to those based in the UK, are [JAlba](https://jalba.scot/) in Edinburgh and our very own [JManc](https://manchesterjavacommunity.org/jmanc/) (that will hopefully making a reappearance in 2022).

 ![attend](/assets/grow-yourself-through-communities/attend.png){:class="img-responsive"}